The Girl He Used To Know - (Complete Novella Draft 3, Final Draft Now published on Amazon! - Audio Version on YouTube)

 The more you try to force it the more they seep away - Like attempting to cup water in your palms.

-Pierre tapped his pen against the paper impatiently, trying to squeeze out as many details as possible - As many as could give him clues towards the girl called Maka currently living in his home.
+Pierre tapped his pen against the paper impatiently, attempting to squeeze out as many details as possible - As many as could give him clues towards the girl calling herself Maka - The girl currently living in his home.